andrewdmcleod/layer-apache-hadoop-nodemanager/DEV-README.md

 ## Overview

-This charm provides computation and storage resources for an Apache Hadoop deployment, and is intended to be used only as a part of that deployment.
+This charm provides computation resources for an Apache Hadoop deployment, and is intended to be used only as a part of that deployment.
 This document describes how this charm connects to and interacts with the other components of the deployment.